Krish3na/political-representatives-api/README.md

 # Political Representatives API

 REST API that provides information about US Congress members.
-Includes both Flask and Django REST Framework implementations running side by side.
+Includes both Flask and Django REST Framework implementations running side by side with separate databases.

 ## What it does